|Nutritional Guidelines (per serving)|

 - 110g butter (or for a better texture, 55g butter and 55g lard, mixed)

 - For the Filling:

 - 1 quantity of cold rich tomato sauce (see below)

 - 3 extra large eggs (lightly beaten)

 - Optional: canned anchovies and black olives for decoration

-- Butter a 10”/25cm loose-bottomed tart tin.
+Butter a 10” loose-bottomed tart tin.
 Unwrap the pastry, roll and line the tart dish making sure it is even on the bottom and sides and there are no holes.
 Prick the base of the dish using a fork.
 Refrigerate for 30 minutes.

-In a rush, you can always make a quick tomato sauce.
-It does not have the depth of flavour of the sauce used in this recipe but does also work really well.
+Tip: In a rush, you can always make a quick tomato sauce.
+It does not have the depth of flavor of the sauce used in this recipe but does also work really well.